 Club Contact Details

 The Mudi is an easily cared for breed.
-Occasional baths, a combing or bushing to remove dead hair, and regular nail care is sufficient for this wash-and-wear breed.
+Occasional baths, a combing or bushing to remove dead hair, and regular nail care are sufficient for this wash-and-wear breed.

-The Mudi is an overall healthy breed with few, but significant, health issues.
+The Mudi is an overall healthy breed, and responsible breeders screen their stock for various health conditions.
 The Mudi Club of America has recommended testing listed on the CHIC website: caninehealthinfo.org

 Recommended Health Tests From Parent Club

 The Magyars (the original name for Hungarians) kept sheepdogs starting around end of the ninth century, but pedigree breeding and classification of dogs only started in the second half of the 19th century.
 Before then, Hungarian sheepdogs were simply divided into two categories: large and small.
 When breeding, the small dogs were divided from the big ones (Kuvasz, Komondor), but the small ones were interbred.
 Therefore, the early history of the Mudi is more or less the same as those of the Pumi and the Puli.

 Around 1930, Dr. Deszö Fényesi, director of the museum in Balassagyarmat, was one of the first breeders to become involved in separate breeding of this small sheepdog.
 He is also the one who named the breed Mudi.
 By 1936, the Mudi was officially recognized as a breed.